button/DeepLinkKit/README.md

 ## AppLinks Support

-Does you app support AppLinks?
+Does your app support AppLinks?
 You can easily handle incoming AppLinks by importing the AppLinks category `DPLDeepLink+AppLinks`.
 The AppLinks category provides convenience accessors to all AppLinks 1.0 properties.

 ```objc
 router[@"/timeline"] = ^(DPLDeepLink *link) {